nuxeo/doc.nuxeo.com-content/src/nxdoc/index.md

 ### Web UI Customization

-Here are some key pages to customize the back office of the Nuxeo Platform:
+Here are some key pages to start customizing the UI of the Nuxeo Server:

 - [HOWTO: Configure Searches]({{page page='web-ui-search'}})
 - [HOWTO: Customize Document Layouts]({{page page='web-ui-document-layouts'}})